 The Mock Trial Coordinator works very hard to plan for the Regional Competitions.
-Not only does she have to arrange for the logistics involving the teams, she must also recruit judges to score the rounds.
+Not only does they have to arrange for the logistics involving the teams, they must also recruit judges to score the rounds.
 As we approach competition dates, it is important for coaches to keep the coordinator aware of any developments with your teams that would alter her planning.
 If your team decides not to compete, please inform the mock trial coordinator as soon as possible.
-The mock trial coordinator will also need to make adjustments in the initial round matches.
-Finally, we do not want volunteer attorneys and judges to report to courthouses in vain.
-This is a waste of their time and does not encourage them to volunteer for future competitions.
+The mock trial coordinating team will also need to make adjustments in the initial round matches.
 Please be courteous and keep us informed if your team plans not to compete.